TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 - Change the item specified in the function
 - Or you can change the number of times it loops by changing i & k
 - Restart the server and try it out

+## Change the sound of a monster when it dies

+## Change the max enchantment level of an item

+## Add a new furnace recipe